open-risk/openNPL/README.md

 # openNPL overview
 ![openNPL Logo](/docs/source/opennpl-logo.png) openNPL is an open source platform for the management of loan portfolio data with a particular focus on credit portfolios / non-performing loans.

-openNPL implements and builds on
+openNPL implements and builds on public standards around loan-level templates:

 * the detailed European Banking Authority loan templates for NPL data.
 It thereby enables the collection and easy management of non-performing loan data according to best-practices.
-* US Agency (Fannie Mae) Mortgage Reporting templates
+* US Agency (Fannie Mae) Mortgage Reporting templates (SFLP)

 The platform is in active development, parties interested in its further development are encouraged to get involved.
 The project aims to be driven by community needs.
 We welcome code contributions and feature requests via github.

 ![Landing](/docs/source/screenshots/landing.png)

 ## Motivation
 Non-Performing loans pose a serious and ongoing challenge that affects many economies.
-The Covid-19 pandemic will only complicate the management of credit risk and problem loans.
-Developing tools and methodologies that will reduce the burden and improve the ability to manage problem loans is thus an important objective.
-For more background and previous work see the [blog post and links therein](https://www.openriskmanagement.com/opennpl-open-source-npl-platform-first-release/).
+Developing tools and methodologies that reduce the burden and improve the ability to manage problem loans is thus an important objective.
+For more background and previous work and references see the [blog post and links therein](https://www.openriskmanagement.com/opennpl-open-source-npl-platform-first-release/).

 ## Summary of Structure and Functionality

 ### User Oriented Functionality

 openNPL is a *web server application* that works together with a tailored *data schema* and backend database to provide easy access to NPL data adhering to the regulatory recommendations.
 Running the application creates a web server that can then be accessed by any regular browser to enable interaction with the underlying database and data sets.

 NB: For easy installation and testing, the current (preliminary) release of openNPL uses a portable sqlite database instead of a larger production database server.
-In future releases the sqlite option will be retained for lightweight (demo) purposes only
+In future releases the sqlite option will be retained for lightweight (demo) purposes only.

 Once the openNPL platform is up and running:

-* A user can login into the application
+* A user can log in into the application
 * Inspect the available data sets (tables or relations), apply filters etc.
 * Insert, Update or Delete NPL records